 (Quicktime, 1 Mb.)

-Monday and Tuesday, the first days of AUVfest 2008, we had some rough weather that spelled trouble for AUV systems.
-According to Eric Glover, Aeorgrapher’s Mate First Class, who provides meteorological and oceanographical support for AUVfest 2008, winds started increasing on Monday due to a coastal low-pressure system – basically, a late season Nor’easter.
+Early in the AUVfest 2008 mission, rough weather spelled trouble for the autonomous underwater vehicle (AUV) systems.
+According to Aeorographer’s Mate First Class Eric Glover, who provides meteorological and oceanographical support for this expedition, winds started increasing Monday due to a coastal low-pressure system.
+Basically, we had a late-season Nor’easter.

 Two months earlier, the same system would have produced a good deal of snow.
-Instead, the system resulted in sustained winds of 25-30 knots on Tuesday, with gusts up to 50 knots.
-The forecast was for seas of 3-4 feet, and up to 8 feet at the mouth of Narragansett Bay.
+Instead, the system resulted in sustained winds of 25 to 30 knots on Tuesday, with gusts up to 50 knots.
+The forecast was for seas of 3 to 4 feet, and up to 8 feet at the mouth of Narragansett Bay.
 In addition to whipping up waves, these systems can disrupt tidal flows, making them harder to predict, and accelerate surface currents.

-The BPAUV is lifted by an A-frame and placed in the water during Wednesday’s calm weather.
-Heavy AUVs that require A-frames for hoisting can weigh 400 pounds or more, and it can be extremely hazardous to lift them back onto the rocking boat during rough seas.
+The battleship preparation autonomous underwater vehicle (BPAUV) is lifted by an A-frame and placed in the water during Wednesday’s calm weather.
+Heavy AUVs that require A-frames for hoisting can weigh 400 pounds or more; and lifting them back onto the rocking boat during rough seas can be extremely hazardous.
 Click image for larger view and image credit.

 Big waves can also be a big problem when it comes to recovery.
-AUVs don’t sit on top of the water; they are mostly submerged even when they’re at the surface.
-So, they can easily be hidden behind waves.
-Although they have communication systems that tell us where they are, sometimes they get it wrong.
+AUVs don’t sit on top of the water; they are mostly submerged, even when they’re at the surface.
+So, they can easily be "hidden" behind waves.
+Although they have communication systems that tell us where they are, sometimes they get the location wrong.
 It’s also hard for us to hold onto the boat and focus on the AUV during rough weather, making finding them even more difficult.

 Once we’ve identified the vehicle, rough water can present another problem when we try to bring it back on board a boat.
-It can be very difficult to hook the AUV back up to the A-frame used to hoist heavy AUVs, which can weigh 400 pounds or more.
-With irregular waves rocking the boat back and forth, there is the risk of lifting the AUV at the wrong time and smashing it into the boat.
+It can be very difficult to hook the AUV back up to the A-frame, which is used to hoist heavy AUVs (which can weigh 400 pounds or more).
+With irregular waves rocking the boat back and forth, there is the risk of lifting the AUV at the wrong time and accidentally smashing it into the boat.
 This can damage the sensors on the AUV, or the AUV itself, or even worse, a person onboard the boat.

-In calm water or rough seas, currents can be a problem.
+In both calm water or rough seas, currents can be a problem.
 A current can change the course of the AUV, making it miss the target to be mapped.
-Fighting against a current can take up valuable battery power.
+"Fighting" against a current takes up valuable battery power.
 Even a current moving in the same direction as an AUV can disrupt its operation.
-A 2-knot current, added an AUV moving at 3 knots, can cause what we call “holidays.”
-A holiday is when an AUV’s side scan sonar, emitting “pings” of sound from each side and listening for the echo of the sound, misses an area because it’s moving too fast.
+A 2-knot current, added to an AUV moving at 3 knots, can cause what we call “holidays.”
+A holiday is when an AUV’s sidescan sonar, emitting pings of sound from each side and listening for the echo of the sound, misses an area because it’s moving too fast.
 In AUV-speak, a “holiday” is not a good thing – it’s missing data.

 Sign up for the Ocean Explorer E-mail Update List.